Tips for parents with children growing up in our digital world

-Your kids should learn to be respectful in their interactions online, just as they would socialising at school or in the home.
+Your kids should learn to be respectful in their interactions online.
+This should be no different when socialising face to face at school, when out and about or in the home.
 If they do find some troubling information or witness cyberbullying encourage them to come to you.

 Other useful tips include:

-- encouraging your children to have face to face friendships and relationships not connecting online.
+- encourage your children to have face to face friendships and relationships first, not only connecting online.
 This will help them develop their social skills throughout their adolescent years and beyond.

-- keep up as much as possible with new apps and sites your children
+- parents to keep up and to take an interest in the new apps and sites that your children are using.

-- laptops and computers should be kept in family area and out of the bedroom
+- laptops and computers to be kept in a family area not the bedroom

 - use an internet system that offers parental control and personal protection

 By Janice Killey Senior Psychologist at Psychologists Southern Sydney